OWesterwinter/OWesterwinter.github.io/_posts/working_papers/2017-10-06-Regime-Type-Veto-Players-and-State-Participation-in-TGIs.md

 ---
-title: "Regime Type, Veto Players, and State Participation in Transnational Public-Private Governance Initiatives"
+title: "The Domestic Politics of Transnational Public-Private Governance"
 category: ["Working paper"]
 ---
-Why do states use informal institutions to govern global problems?
-Extant research on the forms of institutionalization in global governance focuses on formal modes of cooperation, such as formal intergovernmental organizations (FIGOs) and treaties.
-Formal rules, however, are often inadequate, if not entirely misleading, descriptions of the game that actors play in world politics.
-Recent work on informal global governance largely focuses on informal governance within FIGOs.
-Little is known about informal governance outside FIGOs.
-This paper starts to fill this gap.
-I focus on a particular type of informal global governance; namely, transnational public-private governance initiatives (TGIs) in which states and/or FIGOs cooperate with business and civil society actors.
-I argue that states’ choice to participate in TGIs is driven by forces at the domestic level.
-Specifically, I argue that the extent to which a state participates in TGIs depends on its political regime type and the presence of domestic veto players.
-The added value of the flexibility and low legal rigidity of cooperation based on TGIs allows democratic leaders to avoid the cumbersome domestic ratification processes of international agreements.
-It also allows governments irrespective of their regime type to bypass domestic veto players with opposing preferences.
-The push toward informal global governance that originates in the presence of domestic veto players, however, decreases as the level of democracy in a country increases.
-I empirically test my argument using a new dataset with information on 468 TGIs between 1885 and 2016.
-Results suggest that state participation in TGIs is strongly driven by domestic politics.
+I offer a systematic account of the effect of domestic politics on countries’ participation in transnational public-private governance initiatives (TGIs) in which states and/or intergovernmental organizations cooperate with business and civil society actors.
+First, I argue that governments that are confronted with strong domestic veto players have incentives to pursue their foreign policy goals through means that limit or bypass the participation of the domestic opposition in international affairs.
+TGIs, which are a form of informal global governance, are one such means.
+Second, I posit that the strategic incentive of governments to bypass domestic veto players by participating in TGIs is most pronounced in governance initiatives with minimal institutional structures and weaker for more structured initiatives.
+I test these arguments using new data on 731 transnational public-private governance initiatives in the period 1885 to 2015.
+The results support my expectations.